Authentication

 - Public websites and APIs

-- Combined with Peer ACL (VPN-only access, no login needed)
+- In combination with Peer ACL (VPN-only access, no login required)

-- Services with built-in authentication (e.g. Nextcloud, Gitea)
+- Services that bring their own authentication (e.g. Nextcloud, Gitea)

-Warning: Without auth and without ACL, the route is visible to the entire internet.
-The backend should have its own login functionality.
+Caution: Without auth and without ACL, the route is visible to the entire internet.
+The backend should then have its own login function.

 Basic Auth